The laws are on the tenant’s side, KEW is on yours.

 A lease is the contract between the tenant and the landlord, and it lays out the expectations of each party.
 Depending on where the property is located, certain provisions must be included within a lease, and other provisions may make the lease wholly invalid.
-KEW has been faced with more illegal lease clauses than we could possibly count and has seen enough poorly drafted leases in action to know that a lease not drafted by a competent attorney is wrought with legal problems.
-It’s best to find out if your lease is legally sound before you decide to evict a tenant, because a lease that is invalid in court can not only lead to a failed eviction, but could expose you to additional liability.
+For example, in order to charge any late fees, a lease must specifically lay out what fees are to be charged.
+Moreover, a lease that purports to allow a landlord to increase rent or impose liability on a tenant for damages beyond the tenant’s control will be found invalid.
+KEW has been faced with more illegal lease clauses than we could possibly count and has seen enough poorly drafted leases in action to know that a properly drafted lease is a key component for a landlord’s success.

 Any landlord knows that unpredictable and obscure issues pop up frequently when owning or managing a property.
-Whether you have a tenant that determines he can house a dozen additional friends or one that attempts to convince all of your other tenants to protest paying rent, or an applicant who takes issue with your denial of her application for tenancy due to her criminal record, we are available to advise you through the rocky patch and get you through to the other side.
+Whether you have a tenant that determines he can house a dozen additional friends or one that attempts to convince all of your other tenants to protest paying rent, an applicant who takes issue with your denial of her application for tenancy due to her criminal record, or a tenant that has filed bankruptcy, we are available to advise you through the rocky patch and get you through to the other side.